-- The reserves, we can’t count this type of account toward your reserves so you don’t have enough assets to qualify for this.
+- Reserves, we can’t count this type of account toward your reserves so you don’t have enough assets to qualify for this.

 What To Do If Home Loan Gets Denied

 All of these have happened within the last 30 days with other lenders and the loan falls into our lap.
 We have to pull it out of the fire for the buyer or for the seller, which we are happy to do.
-That is the service we’re providing to the seller upfront is making sure that buyer you are selling the home to 100% has a guaranteed loan commitment from our team.
-Even if it is just a safety net if you work with another lender first there is a guarantee that the buyer’s loan will close once the seller accepts the buyers offer.
+That is the service we’re providing as a mortgage lender to the seller up front making sure that the buyer you are selling the home to 100% has a guaranteed loan commitment or underwriting approvals from our team.
+Even if it is just a safety net if you work with another lender first there is a guarantee that the buyer’s loan will close once the seller accepts the buyer’s offer.

 The Tom Parke Mortgage Team has earned “President’s Club” Honors every year since 2009 and is ranked among the Top 1% of all loan officer teams nationwide for production.